NVIDIA/TensorRT-Model-Optimizer/examples/pruning/README.md

 </div>

+For more advanced pruning strategies, such as the [Puzzle methodology](https://arxiv.org/pdf/2411.19146), please see [Puzzle pruning example](https://github.com/NVIDIA/TensorRT-Model-Optimizer/tree/feature/compress/examples/compress).

 ## Pre-Requisites

 For Minitron pruning for Megatron-LM / NeMo models, use the NeMo container (e.g., `nvcr.io/nvidia/nemo:25.07`) which has all the dependencies installed.